jmckib/keep-reddit-fresh/README.md

 Keep Reddit Fresh
 ===================

 A chrome extention that hides visited reddit posts.
 Works with RES never ending scroll.
+Install at https://chrome.google.com/webstore/detail/keep-reddit-fresh/ofkgdgockgfdgmiglgoieibaoaplkdbc

 This extension works by automatically clicking the 'hide' button beneath reddit posts that are already in your browser history.
 If you're using RES, there is a few seconds delay